 With AHN Cancer Institute, you already get a world-class cancer program with leading expertise, care, and outcomes.
 Our regional community network integrates academic specialty cancer care at Allegheny General Hospital (AGH) and West Penn Hospital and at more than 20 community cancer centers throughout the region.
 Our collaborative processes also extend to our colleagues at Johns Hopkins Medicine, a world-wide leader in cancer research.
 Through the AHN Cancer Institute, you benefit from personalized treatment in your community, close to home, from your dedicated care team.
 And collaborating with Johns Hopkins Medicine means we can provide you with second opinions, streamlined and guided access to clinical trials, and a proven track record of excellence in care.

 AHN Cancer Institute and Johns Hopkins Medicine specialists work together to develop customized treatment plans according to your personal genetics.
 We do this by performing molecular tests on tumors to screen for 400–600 genetic mutations and then determine your care plan based on the results.

 We’re also working to better identify biomarkers in cancer patients to help determine the best method of treatment for each individual.

 Streamlined and guided access to hundreds more clinical trials

-Patients have guided and streamlined access to over 500 new and active clinical trials at the AHN Cancer Institute and Johns Hopkins Medicine, most of which will be conducted at AHN.
+Patients have guided and streamlined access to over 500 new and active clinical trials at the AHN Cancer Institute and Johns Hopkins Medicine.

 Remote second opinions without having to go far

-AHN Cancer Institute and Johns Hopkins Kimmel Cancer Center experts engage in peer-to-peer consultations to determine the most effective treatment plans for their patients.
+For rare and complex cancers, you have access to second opinions from Johns Hopkins Medicine experts right here at home.
+AHN Cancer Institute and Johns Hopkins Medicine experts engage in peer-to-peer consultations to determine the most effective treatment plans for their patients.
 They combine their knowledge to discuss leading-edge treatment options, including: